torrejonv/teranode/docs/services/blockValidation.md

 The Block Validator is responsible for ensuring the integrity and consistency of each block before it is added to the blockchain.
 It performs several key functions:

-1. **Validation of Subtree Structure**: Verifies that each received subtree adheres to the defined structure and format, and that its transactions are known and valid.

-2. **Validation of Block Structure**: Verifies that each block adheres to the defined structure and format, and that their subtrees are known and valid.
+1. **Validation of Block Structure**: Verifies that each block adheres to the defined structure and format, and that their subtrees are known and valid.

-3. **Transaction Legitimacy**: Ensures all transactions within subtrees are valid, including checks for double-spending.

-4. **Merkle Root Verification**: Confirms that the Merkle root in the block header correctly represents the subtrees in the block, ensuring data integrity.
+2. **Merkle Root Verification**: Confirms that the Merkle root in the block header correctly represents the subtrees in the block, ensuring data integrity.

-5. **Block Header Verification**: Validates the block header, including the proof of work , timestamp, and reference to the previous block, maintaining the blockchain's unbroken chain.
+3. **Block Header Verification**: Validates the block header, including the proof of work , timestamp, and reference to the previous block, maintaining the blockchain's unbroken chain.

 ![Block_Validation_Service_Container_Diagram.png](img%2FBlock_Validation_Service_Container_Diagram.png)

 The Block Validation Service:

-* Receives new subtrees and blocks from the P2P Service.
+* Receives new blocks from the P2P Service.
 The P2P Service has received them from other nodes on the network.
-* Validates the subtrees and blocks, after fetching them from the remote asset server.
+* Validates the blocks, after fetching them from the remote asset server.
 * Updates stores, and notifies the blockchain service of the new block.

 The P2P Service communicates with the Block Validation over either gRPC (Recommended) or fRPC (Experimental) protocols.